 Under some circumstances, students' part-time work in an appropriate workplace may be used to fulfil work placement requirements.
-For further details, teachers and principals should consult the Board of Studies Assessment, Certification and Examinations (ACE) Manual or relevant Board of Studies Official Notices.
+For further details, teachers and principals should consult the Board of Studies Assessment Certification Examination (ACE) website or relevant Board of Studies Official Notices.